20 Different Types of Metals

 Cast Iron

 It is an iron alloy containing 2 to 4% carbon, variable quantities of silicon and manganese, and traces of sulfur and phosphorus.
-Production happens in a blast furnace by reducing iron ore.
+It is produced in blast furnaces through the chemical reduction of iron ore.

 Wrought Iron